evertandersson/evertkart/README.md

 Camera follow script - I watched a video from Brackeys to make my camera follow two players at the same time.
 The first thing I did was to make a list for each of the targets that camera should follow.
 One for Player1, one for Player2 and one for an empty gameObject called "center" which I placed in the middle of the map so the camera sort of focuses on the center as well.
 Then I made a Vector3 called "centerPoint" that is always going to be in the center of Player1, Player2 and "center".
 To do this I used something called Bounds.
 It basically makes a square around all the listed objects and resizes depending on the position of each player.
 The camera always is in the center of this square.
 Using a for-loop for every object of the list the bound encapsulates and updates the size.
 In the Move function there is first a Vector3 that calls the GetCenterPoint which returns the center point of the bound which I just described.
 After that there is another Vector3 called newPosition which updates the position to the centerpoint + offset.
 The offset is variable where you can adjust the distance from the camera to the car.
 Then to smooth the camera I used Vector3.SmoothDamp.
 In the Zoom function it uses a float called newZoom, that uses a Math.Lerp which goes between maxZoom and minZoom depending on GetGreatestDistance.
+The GetGreatestDistance is similar to GetCenterPoint, but instead of returning the center point it returns the x-size of the bound.
+Then the script uses the camera component and changes the depth of field depending on what value the newZoom is.

+Finish Line script -

 Videos used:
 Making a main menu - https://www.youtube.com/watch?v=zc8ac_qUXQY